-Opinion: Is Marine Le Pen actually far-right?
+Opinion: Is Marine Le Pen actually far right?
 It depends who you talk to

 This proved very effective once the war in Ukraine broke out and increased the cost of living even further.
 The fact that her plan to cover the costs is to remove funding from social aid to migrants and cut the welcome of unaccompanied minors is a minor detail.

 Marine has also benefitted from having Eric Zemmour as a far-right rival in the first round.
-Zemmour wanted to ban “non-French” names such as Muhammad, has argued that employers should be able to turn down Arab or Black people as applicants, and called for a “remigration ministry”.
+Zemmour wanted to ban “non-French” names such as Muhammad, has argued that employers should be able to turn down Arab or black people as applicants, and called for a “remigration ministry”.

 By comparison, Le Pen appeared less extreme, more sympathetic and inclusive.
 She’s avoided mentioning the theory during this campaign season and stated in 2014 she believed it was a conspiracy theory.
 However, she’s used more coded terms to refer to it such as saying in 2011 that the French government wanted to “replace the French population by immigrants” and has given speeches about this replacement without actually using the term.